 Swirl Sticks – Step-by-Step Guide

 The process of making swirl sticks might seem a bit intimidating and complicated, but believe me, once you make them you will see how easy they are to make.
 I’ve decided to give you a step-by-step guide with images, so you don’t get lost in the text.
-If you have any difficulties understanding the process, leave the comment below and I will get back to you with more thorough explanation.
+If you have any difficulties understanding the process, leave the comment below and I will get back to you with a more thorough explanation.

 You might also like: